 \subsection{Ablation study}

 Due to the space limitation, we limit the ablation study on QVHighlights validation split.
 QD-DETR \cite{moon2023query} is temporally used as the baseline, and later we will conduct a compatibility study to show that our proposed plug-in components can be used by other 5 different frameworks to improve their performances.
-The results are shown in Tab.~\ref{tab:alation}, where a consistent performance gain is observed when each component is combined into the framework, resulting in an improvement ranging from $0.7\%$ to $4.8\%$ in mAP.
+The results in Tab.~\ref{tab:alation} show a consistent performance gain, with improvements from 0.7\% to 4.8\% in mAP when components are combined.

 \textit{\textbf{Effectiveness of using LLM encoders as relation refiners:}} It is evident in Tab.~\ref{tab:alation} that LLM can bring further improvement gain due to its ability to refine the inter-frame relation.
 To grasp more insights, the predicted moments with and without the LLM refiner are shown in Fig.~\ref{fig:llm_refine_examples} on two exemplar video segments.
 In the example of the ``\textit{two girls traveling in a shuttle}'', the model without the LLM refiner focuses more on a moment that the \textit{two girls} are visually dominant in the video, while the model with the LLM refiner focuses on a moment that the concepts of \textit{girls, traveling} and, \textit{shuttle-to-airport} all appeared with comparably less but equivalent salience in the video.
 This is an indication that the LLM refiner can help model the inter-concept relation in a better way.
 Similarly, in the second example, the model without the refiner focuses more on the concepts of \textit{two-guy} and \textit{girl}, and with the LLM refiner, the presence of the action of \textit{cross-street} has been further considered.